 From word-processors to the Internet

-Electronic Writing is an introduction to new writing techniques using computers and the Internet.
-It covers word processing, desktop publishing, and how to create better-looking documents.
+Download it – now!
 Clear guidance and an explanation of digital text, electronic mail, and hypertext, including the basics of writing for the World Wide Web.
 Electronic Writing features clear explanations in non-technical language, and it reveals the new possibilities for writing in the digital age.
-You can add your own notes and live hyperlinks to personalise your eBook and make it even more interactive.
+You can add your own notes and hyperlinks to make it even more interactive.

 New design – stylish typography and layout – great value